 I naturally assumed he would know I was kidding.
 But when I said that he got this dazed look on his face, his eyes kind of glazed over and, without saying a single word, he just turned and walked off!
 I don’t have any idea what was going on in his head, but he did NOT touch that crystal!
 J

-I've been a professional psychic for about 25 years.
+I've been a professional psychic for over 30 years.
 I read cards, I channel information directly from Spirit, I communicate with people who have passed on.
 These are all ways that I get information from "the other side," the non-physical realm.
 I can also contact people who are still alive but not present, if they have information they can share.

 In this blog I intend to share information about what I do so that people who might need my services can find out about me, and also to help people who are interested in doing similar work.